 You add the <% @OutputCache %> directive on the page to use ASP.NET Output Cache.

-ASP.NET Output Cache is a very useful feature especially for situations when page is accessed more frequently than it changes and you serve it from cache.
+ASP.NET Output Cache is a very useful feature, especially for situations when a page is accessed more frequently than it changes and you serve it from cache.
 This improves application performance by avoiding page re-executions and also by reducing your expensive database trips especially when page involves a lot of heavy database operations.
 This also improves application scalability because the database generally becomes a scalability bottleneck when there are millions of such pages and requests involving database operations.

 Problems with ASP.NET Output Cache in Microsoft Azure Environment

 When you use ASP.NET Output Cache in Microsoft Azure then page output is stored as InProc within your Microsoft Azure Web Role by default.
-First issue with InProc ASP.NET Output Cache is that it limits you to the memory that is available on your Web Role instance and this may create an out of memory issue when you cache large amount of page output data.
-Another issue is that your application runs on multiple load balanced Microsoft Azure Web Role instances and the next request might go to another Web Role instance which creates a new copy of ASP.NET Output Cache data in this instance as well.
+First issue with InProc ASP.NET Output Cache is that it limits you to the memory that is available on your Web Role instance and this may create an out of memory issue when you cache a large amount of page output data.
+Another issue is that your application runs on multiple load balanced Microsoft Azure Web Role instances.
+The next request might go to another Web Role instance, which creates a new copy of ASP.NET Output Cache data in this instance, as well.
 These redundant copies of page outputs in each Web Role instance consume a lot of extra memory.

-Microsoft Azure Web Role instances also recycle quite frequently for maintenance and patching and when it happens, all page outputs are lost and you will have to re-execute all pages to repopulate your page Output Cache which is a negative performance impact on your Azure application.
+Microsoft Azure Web Role instances also recycle quite frequently for maintenance and patching.
+When this happens, all page outputs are lost and you’ll have to re-execute all pages to re-populate your page Output Cache, which is a negative performance impact on your Azure application.